 Redesign Website Without Losing SEO

 Given below are some points that one should keep in mind during a site redesign.
 Add these too to your website redesign SEO checklist.
 A complete website redesign poses many risks to the ranking that you achieved over the years.
-Keep these tips in mind to ensure that these risks are minimized and redesign website without losing SEO.
+Keep these tips in mind to ensure that these risks are minimized and you successfully redesign your website without loosing SEO.
 If there is a dip, ensure it is for the shortest duration possible.

 #1 – Avoid Duplication Of Content